A model of interaction semantics

+For the standardization of interoperability, this understanding of semantics has far-reaching consequences.
+It puts the 'semantic'\footnote{in contrast to 'transport' protocols.} protocols in the center.
+With their closedness, semantic protocols like SEPA or SS7 set the frame what terms need to be understood in what level of detail by the participants.
+Without such a frame, any standardization effort is severely hampered by the undefined semantic exploration space.

-From a philosophical point of view, the theory of interaction semantics implies that without interpretation, the world is meaningless.
+I would like to conclude this article with some speculative thoughts.
+From a philosophical point of view, the model of interaction semantics implies that without interpretation, the world is meaningless.
 Concretely it says (or means) that meaning is attributed by interpretation and without such a mapping which we declare as interpretation, there is no meaning.
 More abstractly it says that the notion of meaning depends necessarily on the notion of interpretation performed by some interpreter and there is no meaning in any absolute sense.

-Based on the presented concept of meaning, one could speculate that the ''flow of thought'' we introspectively experience when we think abstractly is based on ''anticipated interactions'' which would bind our capability to think abstractly reciprocally and thereby tightly to our ability to express ourselves language-wise, just as our ability to imagine playing an instrument like a violin depends on the extend of practice this instrument.
+Based on the presented concept of meaning, one could speculate that the ''flow of thought'' we introspectively experience when we consciously think is based on ''anticipated interactions'' which would bind our capability to think abstractly reciprocally and thereby tightly to our ability to express ourselves language-wise, just as our ability to imagine playing an instrument like a violin depends on the extend of practice on this instrument.

-One could further speculate that sense and sensibility are inseparable if we understand our sensibility as a mode of understanding.
+And finally, one could further speculate that sense and sensibility are inseparable if we understand our sensibility as a mode of understanding.
 If we are calm or angry, if we hate or love, we essentially interpret our world differently.
 Our emotions modulate our intuition about what is relevant or not (see e.g. \cite{ShackmanLapate2018} for an overview, how emotion and cognition interact).